jnsougata/cdn-flash/README.md

 # ⚠️ warning
+- Auto destroys file after 5 minutes
 - Requires Deta project key inside headers to cache file from drive
-- No project key is being stored or used by the developer
+- No project key is being stored or used by the developer (check source)
-- Auto destroys file after 5 minutes

 # 🔗 endpoints
 `root` https://cdn-flash.herokuapp.com